Protecting your employees, contractors and customers requires more than security badges and surveillance cameras.

 Dr. Barton offers one of the most respected platforms for training, awareness and response.
 His training programs in understanding workplace violence emphasize the complicated behavioral warning signs of a person at risk.
 They are aimed at helping supervisors, HR and Security teams partner with legal counsel and other experts to ensure that the case management process meets or exceeds best practices.
 The role of law enforcement, co-workers, Fitness for Duty evaluators, Employee Assistance Programs and other resources are all reviewed in depth.

-Our programs often include highly-acclaimed live scenarios in which skilled male and female actors role-play an employee, guest or contractor who poses a serious risk.
+Our programs often include highly-acclaimed live scenarios in which skilled male and female actors role-play an employee, guest or contractor who poses a potential risk.
 We have conducted over 1,300 live simulations in over 30 countries and have the most robust, tested and respected cases that are relevant –and customized– to each organization.

 We also review HR policies and procedures with discreet White Papers that constitute a gap analysis.
 These highly acclaimed reports have led to milestone changes in many employers.